Trex099/ANV-WEB/public/images/backgrounds/README.md

 ## Important Notes

-- The background has 18 image slots (a 6x3 grid)
+- The background has 24 image slots (6 columns on mobile, 8 columns on larger screens)
-- Images will be automatically cropped and scaled to fit their grid cells
+- Images will be automatically tilted and positioned to create the Netflix-style effect
+- The grid has a perspective effect that creates a "wall of media" look
 - For best results, use images with good contrast and clear subjects
 - Darker images work better as they'll blend well with the semi-transparent overlay